a right back and a midfielder

 ESPN learned that Chivas is looking for two reinforcements; positions are a right back and a recovery midfielder

-MEXICO – Although the tournament has not ended for Chivas By getting a place in the playoffs, the management of the Herd is working on seeking reinforcements for the Clausura 2022.
+MEXICO – Although the tournament has not ended for Chivas By getting a place in the playoffs, the Herd’s board is working on finding reinforcements for the Clausura 2022.

 ESPN learned that there are two areas where the team is looking to get players.
 One of them the right side, since Jesus Sanchez failed to gain the confidence of the technician, Marcelo Michel Leaño, to the extent of using Isaac brizuela and Carlos Cisneros in that position, so they see hiring someone out there as a priority.